CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: More qualitative results

-We show more examples of the application of our method \ours and compare it to MaskCLIP results in \autoref{fig:sup_maskclip_abl}.
+\parag{Our spatial pooling.} We show more examples of the application of our method \ours and compare it to MaskCLIP results in \cref{fig:sup_maskclip_abl}.
 We observe that in all cases, our pooling reduces the noise in the predictions and helps produce good-quality segmentation.

-\paragraph{Our background.} By visualizing more results with and without the background refinement step in~\autoref{fig:sup_bkg_abl}, we observe that the background refinement step helps remove uncertain segmentation such as the snow area (which was classified as `snowboard') in the left image, or on the cabinet which is not annotated in VOC (right image).
+\parag{Our background filtering.} By visualizing more results with and without the background refinement step in~\cref{fig:sup_bkg_abl}, we observe that the background refinement step helps remove uncertain segmentation such as the snow area (which was classified as `snowboard') in the left image, or on the cabinet, which is not annotated in VOC (right image).